-(c) Run the command jupyter notebook.
+4. Run the command jupyter notebook.
 A tab will open up in your browser.
 Navigate the file listing to where you want to create a new notebook and click "new"...
 "Python 3 notebook" near the top right of the page.

-2. Python and simulation.
+I. Python and simulation.

-(a) Lists and Numpy arrays vs. MATLAB.
+1. Lists and Numpy arrays vs. MATLAB.

 When Python was first created in the 1990's, it came with an array type called a "list."
-Lists can hold any type of variable.
-For example, [5, 32.3, 'asdf'] is an acceptable list.
-Later, a numerical array system called Numpy was written.
+Lists can hold any type of variable, e.g. [5, 32.3, 'asdf'] is an acceptable list.
+Later, a numerical array system called Numpy was added to Python.
 Numpy arrays can only hold one type of variable, usually numbers, but unlike lists, they allow for math operations to be performed on the array as a whole.
-Numpy arrays are comparable to MATLAB matrices; lists are comparable to MATLAB cell arrays.
+Numpy arrays are comparable to MATLAB matrices; lists are like MATLAB cell arrays.